KacoK007/casino-dapp/README.md

 ---

 ## 🛠️ Build & Deploy
-Replace the the addresses in BlackJack.jsx and Slots.jsx.
+Replace the addresses in BlackJack.jsx and Slots.jsx.
 ```bash
 npm install
 npm run dev            # for local development